Mkoumpan/Code_samples/Other projects/Readme.md

 # 1. Covid_Datathon: Prediction of daily Covid-19 hospitalizations and deaths using CNN-LSTMs.

-# 2. Multimodal Meantal Health Monitoring using LLMs
+# 2. Domain-Specific QA System with LLMs

 # 3. Recidivism Forecasting Challenge